dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 duplicated in different sections, e.g. for the (SOA, TYPE12345) combination on apex where TYPE12345 is not present.

-Handling of an MQTYE-Request option MUST NOT itself trigger a truncated response.
-If message size (or other) limits do not allow all of the data obtained by querying for an additional QTx to be included in the final response in their entireity (i.e. as complete RRsets) then the server MUST NOT include the respective QTx in the MQTYPE-Response option's list and MAY stop processing further QTx combinations.
+Handling of an MQTYE-Query option MUST NOT itself trigger a truncated response.
+If message size (or other) limits do not allow all of the data obtained by querying for an additional QTx to be included in the final response in their entirety (i.e. as complete RRsets) then the server MUST NOT include the respective QTx in the MQTYPE-Response option's list and MAY stop processing further QTx combinations.